 The fact that a good reconstruction can be obtained even in the case of very noisy data is an important asset of the algorithm.
 The noise reduction of the Abel inversion is critical in the case of high noise in the initial projection of the stacked void, i.e. for real stacked cosmic voids.
 The reconstruction also validates the stacking radius, since it is now possible to check the radius of the void stacks in real space.

 We now briefly comment on the profiles.
-For dataset dim2 (Figure \ref{dim2a} and \ref{dim2b}) we choose to represent stacks with two different radii ranges for the stacking, in order to show the effect of the different, overlapping ranges on the reconstruction.
-The first (see Figure \ref{dim2a}) is a stacking of voids with radii in the range 5-15 $\mathrm{h^{-1}Mpc}$, the second is a stacking of voids with radii in the range 10-15 $\mathrm{h^{-1}Mpc}$.
-We immediately see in the reconstruction that the wall for the stack 5-15 $\mathrm{h^{-1}Mpc}$ (see Figure \ref{dim2a}) is thicker and the slope of the density profile is higher compared to the 10-15 $\mathrm{h^{-1}Mpc}$ stacked void (see Figure \ref{dim2b}).
-This is because for the 5-15 $\mathrm{h^{-1}Mpc}$ stack we include very small voids (with 5 $\mathrm{h^{-1}Mpc}$ of radius), so the wall starts at smaller radius.
+For data set dim2 (Figs \ref{dim2a} and \ref{dim2b}) we choose to represent stacks with two different radii ranges for the stacking, in order to show the effect of the different, overlapping ranges on the reconstruction.
+The first (see Fig. \ref{dim2a}) is a stacking of voids with radii in the range 5-15 $\mathrm{h^{-1}Mpc}$, the second is a stacking of voids with radii in the range 10-15 $\mathrm{h^{-1}Mpc}$.
+We immediately see in the reconstruction that the wall for the stack 5-15 $\mathrm{h^{-1}Mpc}$ (see Fig. \ref{dim2a}) is thicker and the slope of the density profile is higher compared to the 10-15 $\mathrm{h^{-1}Mpc}$ stacked void (see Fig. \ref{dim2b}).
+This is because for the 5-15 $\mathrm{h^{-1}Mpc}$ stack, we include very small voids (with 5 $\mathrm{h^{-1}Mpc}$ of radius), so the wall starts at smaller radius.
 The stacking with larger bins will contain more galaxies, but the resolution for the shape of the wall will be lower and will result in a different shape.
 If we consider the stacking of voids with radii in the range 10-15 $\mathrm{h^{-1}Mpc}$, the compensation in the profile is narrower, since the wall does not include the wall of the voids with 5 $\mathrm{h^{-1}Mpc}$ radius.

-From this we can get two conclusions.
+From this, we can get two conclusions.
 The first is that the reconstruction of the density profile in real space correctly reflects the physical properties of the stack: we recover a thicker wall if we consider small radii voids in the stack.
 The second is that, if we want to extract cosmological information from stacked voids, it is necessary to be cautious in taking reasonable radius ranges for the stacks and understand well the effects of the stacking on the density profile for each application.
 This affects the shape of the void (and the thickness of the wall, that is the compensation).
 Further work with density reconstruction in real space and stacking of reconstructed profiles might help to understand the dynamics of voids and eventually study the existence of a universal profile.